LiquidatorCoder/flutter_debug_tools/README.md

 - Use FlutterLens only in debug/dev environments.
 - Add `DebugNavigatorObserver` for better route visibility in overlays.
 - Keep an eye on `Repaint Rainbow` + `Performance Overlay` together for quick perf diagnosis.
+- Use `FlutterLensAnimationCurveScope.resolve(...)` in your app animations when you want Animation Toolbox curve overrides to affect them.
+- Network Inspector currently targets `dart:io` `HttpClient` traffic.
 - If Dart/Flutter versions show fallback values, pass build-time dart-defines for those keys.

 ---